Qiskit/qiskit-serverless/CONTRIBUTING.md

 ## Before you start

-Contributing to Quantum Serverless assumes you have some level of [Git](https://git-scm.com) knowledge.
+Contributing to Qiskit Serverless assumes you have some level of [Git](https://git-scm.com) knowledge.
 For external contributors, a basic understanding of repositories, remotes, branches and commits is needed.
 For core contributors, you should know about resolving conflicts and rebasing too.